carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/considerations.md

 ## Compensation Factor
 The more considerations a decision has, the lower the score it will be due to the multiplication.
 For example, if a decision has 9 considerations and the score of each consideration is `0.9`, then the final score of it will be **0.9<sup>9</sup> = 0.387**.

-Therefore, theoretically, if a decision has an infinite number of axes, even if the consideration scores are high, the final score of the decision will be close to `0`.
+Therefore, theoretically, if a decision has an infinite number of considerations, even if the consideration scores are high, the final score of the decision will be close to `0`.

-To address this issue, *Dave Mark* introduced the **Compensation Factor** calculation, which takes into account the number of considerations to balance it.
-He presented this calculation in [Building a Better Centaur: AI at Massive Scale](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI) (9:10).
+To address this issue, we added the **Compensation Factor** calculation, which takes into account the number of considerations to balance it.
+This calculation originally presented in [Building a Better Centaur: AI at Massive Scale](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI) (9:10).

 Here's how the compensation factor calculation is implemented in code:
 ```cs